 We prove the equivalence of (2) and (3).
 To show $A$ is a $G$-ring, one needs to show that every formal fiber of $\phi_\grp: A_\grp \to A_\grp^*$ is geometrically regular.
 If $\grp=0$, the formal fiber $K\to K^*=K$ is clearly geometrically regular.
 Suppose $\grp$ is a nonzero prime ideal.
 The special formal fiber $k(\grp) \to k(\grp^*)=k(\grp)$ is clearly geometrically regular and the generic formal fiber is given by $K\to K_\grp^*$.
 By Lemma~\ref{lm:geom-reg}, $K_\grp^*/K$ is geometrically regular if and only if it is separable.
 Thus, $A$ is a $G$-ring if and only if for any nonzero prime ideal $\grp$ of $A$, the field extension $K_\grp^*/K$ is separable.
 This is equivalent to that for any finite extension $L/K$ and for any nonzero prime ideal $\grp$ of $A$, the tensor product $L\otimes_K K^*_\grp$ is semi-simple.

 We prove the equivalence of (1) and (4).
 The direction (4)$\implies$(1) follows from Lemma~\ref{lm:fe} and we show the other direction.
-For each nonzero prime ideal $\grp$, since $\sum_{i=1}^r e_i f_i=[L:K]$, the integral closure $B_\grp$ of $A_\grp$ in $L$ is a finite $A_\grp$-module by Theorem~\ref{thm:E.5}.
+For each nonzero prime ideal $\grp$, since $\sum_{i=1}^r e_i f_i=[L:K]$, by~Theorem~\ref{thm:E.5} the integral closure $B_\grp$ of $A_\grp$ in $L$ is a finite $A_\grp$-module.
 Thus, for any finite field extension $L/K$ the integral closure of $A_\grp$ in $L$ is a finite $A$-module, and hence $A_\grp$ is Japanese.
-By Lemma~\ref{locJ}, $A$ is a Japanese ring.
 This completes the proof of the proposition.

 \end{proof}